Azure/azure-sdk-for-js/arch-design-questions.md

 - compile time constraint (ie, new type `PeekMessage`)
 - or do we do we just throw an exception at runtime?

-We can also omit the following fields:
+We can also omit the following fields for sending messages (and peeked messages, if we decide to split that out):
+- LockToken
-- TBD
+- Others?

 # Message batching